 Milwaukee Bucks +300

-If you wanted to bet the Bulls to win the game on the money line, you would have to risk $350 to win $100.
+If you wanted to bet the Bulls on the money line, you would have to risk $350 to win $100.
 At these odds, you would have to win 4 out of every 5 wagers you make in order to profit.

 You can also make a wager on the total of any game, which is also known as the over/under.
-Oddsmakers will set a number of what they think the final combined score will be.
-You can either bet on the game to finish over that mark or under it.
+Oddsmakers will set a number of what they think the final combined score of both teams will be.

 You can get some massive payouts but you are adding quite a bit of risk since there is no margin for error.
 Take a look at the payouts that are available depending on how many bets you select.

 |# of Teams||Payout||*$10 Wager Payout|

 A teaser bet is like a parlay in that every game you include has to win for you to profit.
 The difference is that in exchange for lower odds you get to move the odds in your favor by a number of points.

 I have an entire guide to betting NBA teasers that you might want to look at.
 It shows you the profitable numbers that you’ll want to tease up and down on underdogs and favorites.
 You’ll also want to open accounts at a couple of different books.
 We compared basketball teaser payouts from some of the top choices.
 You can see where you get your action in makes a big difference.

 Since the oddsmakers know they are vulnerable they offer 30+ cent lines on these options.
 Most books also have low limits on how much you can bet on these.

 The downside is that your money is tied up for a significant period of time.
 However, if you are a small player, this can keep you interested in a team for a long time.

 Season Win Totals